c0deirl/ESPHome_CYD/README.md

 ESPHome on a CYD (Cheap Yellow Display - ESP32-2432S028R) Using LVGL Graphics

 ## Project Description
-I decided to dive into programming a CYD using LVGL as the graphics library and ESPHome.
-This project was challenging due to the lack of comprehensive documentation and examples.
-The display serves as a basic bedside control surface.
+I decided to dive into programming a CYD (Cheap Yellow Display) using LVGL as the graphics library and ESPHome.
+This project was challenging due to the lack of comprehensive documentation and examples of valid working SINGLE YAML files.
+I wanted a simple, single paged YAML file, that had the functionality I needed without any extra bloat.
+The display serves as a basic Home Assistant control surface with a good looking GUI, but on a budget.

+## Equipment
+ESP32 Development Board ESP32-2432S028R
+Known as the "Cheap Yellow Display"
+You can find them easily on Amazon or other marketplaces by searching "ESP32 CYD"

 ### Key Features:
-- **Control Buttons:** Six buttons to manage lights, such as backyard lights and garage lights.
+- **Control Buttons:** Multiple buttons to manage lights, such as backyard lights and garage lights.
-- **AdGuard Toggle:** Easily enable or disable AdGuard for mobile gaming rewards.
+- **AdGuard Toggle:** Easily enable or disable AdGuard blocking (useful if your partner wants to earn rewards on her mobile games by watching ads).
-- **Top Layer:** Navigation, time, and temperature displayed across all pages.
+- **Top Layer:** Time, temperature, and page navigation displayed across all pages.
 - **Info Page:** Outside temperature, server power draw, and other relevant information.
 - **Office Page:** Router bandwidth data (Opnsense integrated into HA) and 3D printer progress.
 - **Spotify Control:** Forward, pause/play, and backward buttons for controlling Spotify.